German foreign minister commemorates Holocaust victims | DW | 10.02.2022

 According to the German Foreign Ministry, the Middle East peace process will be a priority in Baerbock's talks with regional leaders.

-"Even if the Middle East conflict seems like a crisis that has always existed for many, we cannot accept it as the status quo," she said.
+"Even if the Middle East conflict seems like a crisis that has always existed for many, we cannot accept it as the status quo," she said Wednesday before leaving.

+On Thursday after meeting with Lapid, Baerbock said a two-state solution in the conflict between Israel and the Palestinians would be "the best option" for both sides.

+However, the foreign minister criticized Israeli settlements being built on Palestinian-claimed territory in the West Bank as a threat to the peace process.

 Baerbock is also set to meet with Palestinian President Mahmoud Abbas and Foreign Minister Riad Malki in Ramallah in the West Bank.